 The major differences between the field of qualifications held by the resident workers () of the City of Perth and Western Australia were:

-- A larger percentage of resident workers (All industries) qualified in Society and Culture (11.2% compared to 7.3%)
+- A smaller percentage of resident workers (All industries) qualified in Education (3.0% compared to 6.0%)

-- A larger percentage of resident workers (All industries) qualified in Natural and Physical Sciences (4.9% compared to 2.5%)
+- A larger percentage of resident workers (All industries) qualified in Society and Culture (10.6% compared to 8.2%)